 5. Heat Diffusers

-6. Burners And Cook Box
+6. Burners and Cook Box

 It is best to remove the burners to maximize your cleaning efforts, in most cases they will come out of the barbecue easily.
 Typically, there are mounting screws on the far end of the burner and they will be mounted on the front of the barbecue at the point where the burner meets the orifice behind the knob.
 After removing the screws holding the burners in, they should slide out vertically.
 Run your barbecue brush gently over the ports on the burner(s) to dislodge any debris that has built up and then spray them down with your Brander degreaser.
 Let them soak for two to five minutes, and wipe them down.
 In some cases, the burners can look as rough as the flavour bars.
 If that’s the case, same deal.
-We’ve got parts if you need them.
+We’ve got BBQ replacement parts if you need them.

 With the burners out, you’ll either see the cook box or a set of heat deflector.
 If it’s heat deflectors, clean them the same way you did the flavour bars.

 Before lathering up the cook box with degreaser it’s a good idea to tuck away any exposed wires inside the barbecue.
 Now get spraying!
 Let the degreaser soak into the grease in the cook box for two to five minutes and then get wiping.
 FYI, your cook box will not return to that shiny showroom condition you purchased it in.
 This is because of the immense amount of heat that the metal inside the barbecue is exposed to, as well as the smoke that builds up inside coupled with the various vapours and greases from the food you cook in it.
-This doesn’t mean your effort in cleaning it is for naught; cleaning it out helps limit the potential for fires and also makes using it much more pleasurable.
+This doesn’t mean your effort in cleaning it is for naught; cleaning it out helps limit the potential for fires and makes using it safer and more pleasurable.
 If you’re having an exceptionally miserable time cleaning your barbecue, let it be a lesson to make cleaning it a more common fixture in your maintenance routines, or, grab another beer.